bengtmartensson/AGirs/README.md

 NON_MOD` (optionally), `RECEIVE, LED, LCD, DECODE` (only to the LCD), `TRANSMITTERS` (only a dummy implementation).

+* Can I keep and maintain the `config.h` in another location, for example together with my own sketch?

+No, the present Arduino IDE does not support this.
+I an not aware of a clean solution.
+Sorry.
+Fiddling with the library's `config.h` for project specific configurations defeats the very idea of a library.

 * How is "Girs" pronounced?

 It is pronounced like in "girl".
 The "language" Girs is written capitalized, the name of an implementation is usually written in lower case.